 Pursuant to standards set forth in the Act and the Tax Code, the Authority has determined that an Eligible Borrower under the Single-Family Mortgage Program is any person (i) who meets all guidelines established by the Authority in the Authority's Sellers' Guide; (ii) whose Gross Annual Household Income (including the income of all adult persons who are expected to occupy the Eligible Property) is not in excess of certain limits established by the Authority in accordance with Federal guidelines; and (iii) with respect to all Mortgage Loans other than Targeted Area Loans or Qualified Rehabilitation Loans (as defined in the Code), who has not had a present ownership interest in a principal residence (other than a manufactured home not permanently affixed to real property) at any time within the three-year period ending upon the date the Mortgage Loan is originated.
 The Purchase Price of an Eligible Property financed with Bond proceeds or amounts exchanged therefor may not exceed certain Purchase Price limits established by the Authority in accordance with the Tax Code.
 See "Eligibility Requirements" under this caption.
+Mortgage Loans acquired with proceeds of the Bonds must also meet the requirements for an Energy Mortgage, except for loans used to acquire properties with a shared floor, ceiling or heating system.
 The Authority has reserved the right unilaterally to change the applicable asset criteria, Purchase Price limitations and income limits to certain other program terms by regulation or program bulletin, provided that all such changes shall be consistent with the Act and the Tax Code.